Online Drawing Development Year

 The Online Drawing Development Year is led by three Core Tutors who oversee the curriculum, guide cohort development, and deliver both the core termly evening sessions and mentoring sessions.

 Students are part of a supportive tutor group (maximum 20 students), fostering a strong artistic community.
-These groups meet during core sessions and selected group crits, providing opportunities for discussion, feedback, and collaboration.
+These groups meet during core sessions and group crits, providing opportunities for discussion, feedback, and collaboration.

 Beyond live sessions, students can engage with their peers through the online gallery and noticeboard, where they can share work, updates, and opportunities